Reuben Cooper

-Reuben Cooper (born 14 August 1951) is a former Australian rules footballer.
-He is notable for playing for the South Melbourne in the Victorian Football League (VFL - now AFL).
+Reuben Cooper (born 14 August 1951) is a former Australian rules football player and coach.
+He was the first Northern Territorian in history to play in the Australian Football League, having debuted for South Melbourne in 1969.

 Biography

-Cooper was born into a footballing family.
-His grandfather, also named Reuben Cooper, was the first "coloured" player to play in the Darwin league.
-His father Ron and several other relatives played top level football in Darwin.
+Cooper, an indigenous Australian was born into a footballing family, his father Ron who played football with the Buffaloes in the NTFL.
+His great grandfather Robert Joel "Joe" Cooper was a buffalo shooter Melville Island and was married a Iwaidja woman named Alice.
+Joe sent Reuben's grandfather, Reuben Cooper Snr to St Peter's College, Adelaide after which he returned to introduced the sport to Darwin in 1915, Reuben Snr was the first "coloured" player to play in the Darwin league and his wife.

 Playing career

 In 1968 Cooper moved to Melbourne to play for South Melbourne but was unable to play for the Swans immediately due to Northern Territory transfer rules.
 He spent the 1968 season playing suburban football in Melbourne.

 He made his league debut during the 1969 VFL season as a seventeen-year-old, becoming the first player from the Northern Territory to play in the VFL.

 After returning to Darwin, he played for Darwin Football Club in the Northern Territory Football League (NTFL).
 He was best on ground in the Buffaloes' 1970/71 grand final-winning team.